-Dial 911 to request police, fire and emergency medical services.
-A 911 call is toll-free and is accessible through residential, wireless and pay telephones throughout the District.
+Dial 911 to request police, fire, and emergency medical services.
+A 911 call is toll-free and is accessible through residential and wireless telephones throughout the District.

 When to Call 911

 Use 911 to report any of the following:

 - Any crime in progress or where the offender is still on the scene (or has just left the scene)